hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 Each time you perform, you add another piece of evidence to your internal “confidence bank.”
 Over time, this bank grows, and as long as the feedback skews towards positive (which may not always happen), so does your belief in your ability to succeed at an activity.

 Now the amount of courage and perseverance you need to muster differs based on the task and your baseline abilities, but the essence of the formula for self-confidence remains the same: Courage + Perseverance = Evidence -> Confidence.
-There are ways to minimize the barrier to self-confidence--so you need less courage and perseverance, which I'll explore next.
+There are ways to minimize the barrier to self-confidence---so you need less courage and perseverance, which I'll explore next.

 ### Jump-starting self-confidence

 It's easy for me to say "build competence and the confidence will come".
 It's harder for me to prescribe how to break out of the feelings of low confidence, anxiety, and passivity.
 There's no way around that discomfort of being a beginner.
-The process of acquiring self-confidence is gradual--it doesn't happen overnight.
+The process of acquiring self-confidence is gradual---it doesn't happen overnight.
 But there are ways to chip away at the margins of those inhibitive feelings to help you clear them, ie. by lowering the courage and perseverance you must summon.
 This is not an exhaustive list, but it includes the ones I've found effective.

 #### 1) Accepting the feelings